 - Dinner — Amy’s Organic Cream of Tomato Soup (130 calories), 10 Basil and Garlic Super Seed Crackers (125 calories), and a second 500 mg vegan supplement.

-That gets you right to 1,100 calories, which is the goal for Day One.
+That gets you to 1,040 calories, which is below the goal for Day One.

 Day 2 Menu